cmrivers/ncov/README.md

 # FAQ

-Q: Why am is this the suggested link instead of the google drive where the data is kept?
+Q: Why use github as a landing page when the data are kept on a google sheet?

 A: Because google links are very long.